“Classic's captivating community and world help it to withstand the test of time.”

 - Overcrowded with long login times

-World of Warcraft changed the world.
+World of Warcraft changed the world as one of the best MMORPGs of all time.
 There are no two ways about it.
 Blizzard put itself on the map with real-time strategy games Starcraft and Warcraft and captivated RPG fans with Diablo, proving its ability to create long-lasting games outside of the then infantile MMO genre.

 By wrapping years of lore around vast environments, Blizzard brought all those players and more together with a strikingly deep recreation of a fictional world.
 Azeroth was truly born in 2004, and only by growing over the next 15 years have we been allowed to experience its birth yet again with World of Warcraft Classic.